Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 #3: Cross Hike (2.3-miles, loop)

 This hike to the wooden cross begins at the open-air cathedral called the Cathedral Shrine of the Transfiguration.
-You will see a trail sign directing you to the cross.
+A trail sign directs visitors to the cross.

 In .1-mile, you will arrive at a meditation labyrinth.
 Make a stop, maybe walk the labyrinth, then continue on the gravel trail, which is about to get very steep.
 Eesh.